grapestone5321/robond-deep_learning/writeup.md

 The encoder portion is a convolution network that reduces to a deeper 1x1 convolution layer, in contrast to a flat fully connected layer that would be used for basic classification of images.
 This difference has the effect of preserving spacial information from the image.

+Such an architecture should be used when we want to assign meaning to part of an object or to  implement semantic segmentation.

 ### Encoder Block
 An encoder block includes a separable convolution layer using the separable_conv2d_batchnorm() function.
 The filters parameter defines the size or depth of the output layer.
 For example, 32 or 64.